-April 22nd is Earth Day, the annual celebration to inspire awareness about pollution and appreciation for protecting the health of the environment.
+April 22nd is Earth Day the annual celebration to inspire awareness about pollution and appreciation for protecting the health of the environment.
 This is a great reason to get outside, especially if you’ve had a long winter.
-I know you can probably all enjoy a little fresh air and sunshine today.
-Hopefully your weather is cooperating. … Continue reading "Earth Day Mini Unit Study"
+I know we could probably all enjoy a little fresh air and sunshine today.
+Hopefully, your weather is cooperating. … Continue reading "Earth Day Mini Unit Study"

 Today is Darwin Day (February 12), a day to celebrate scientific ingenuity and bravery.
 Charles Darwin was just one of many scientists who strove to change the way people think about the world.
 Charles Robert Darwin, (February 12, 1809 – April 19, 1882) was an English biologist, naturalist and geologist.
 He was best known for … Continue reading "Happy Darwin Day!"

 This is going to be the final post in the Educational Gifts series, but if you are looking for some last minute gift ideas, there is still plenty of time to shop.
 I’ve had a lot of fun sharing some great ideas for holiday gifts.
-Thus far, I’ve shared ideas for language arts, science, math, … Continue reading "Educational Gift Ideas – Cook Family Favorites"
+Thus far, I’ve shared ideas for Language Arts, Science, Math, … Continue reading "Educational Gift Ideas – Cook Family Favorites"

 We’ve been exploring ideas for educational gifts for the holidays.
-I’ve already shared ideas for language arts, science, history/geography and math themed gifts.
+I’ve already shared ideas for Language Arts, Science, History/Geography and Math themed gifts.
 Today, I’m going to share some ideas for art inspired gifts.
 This is actually a pretty easy category, for the most part.
 What kid doesn’t love getting new crayons, color pencils or … Continue reading "Educational Gift Ideas – Art Edition"